The Vancouver International Auto Show features sports cars and all the latest vehicles for five days in March at the Vancouver Convention Centre.

 The Auto Show has something for everyone.
 On the practical side, there is the full range of the latest in standard vehicles.
 Looking to buy a new vehicle, but don’t know what brand or model?
 Then the Vancouver Auto Show is the perfect place to browse and compare.

-At the event you can test drive some of the vehicles (but not all of them).
+At the event, you can test-drive some of the vehicles (but not all).
 You can, though, get all the information you want, and the look and feel of the vehicles, all without having to hit the auto malls in the rain.
 The show has everything from the basics to hybrids, classic Minis, SUVs, Lincolns and a variety of Lamborghinis.
 Take your pick!

 Not in the market for a new car, but like shiny things that go fast?
-There are lots of those at the Vancouver International Auto Show.
+One of the show’s standout sections brings together ultra-rare supercars under one roof.
 The Convention Centre floor is like a giant room full of life-sized Hot Wheels cars.

 Classic Mini Coopers